 Although New Orleans’ claim to have invented the cocktail has been disproven by the Smithsonian, the Big Easy is still an excellent city to enjoy some spirited sips of the best cocktail concoctions in the US.
 Liquor connoisseurs flock to the city to try cocktails from mixologists specializing in sazaracs, brandy crustas, and absinthe forward drinks.

-Here are the 11 best cocktail bars in New Orleans to make your own DIY cocktail crawl!
+The 11 best cocktail bars in New Orleans to visit on your own DIY cocktail crawl!

 Sobou — 310 Chartres St

 What You’re Ordering: the Parakeet Nordine or Taylor Bird Sazerac

 A classy reprieve from the sticky floored bars in the French Quarter, Sobou stands for South of Bourbon street.
 It’s only a few blocks of Bourbon but it feels like it could be miles away.
 The dimly lit interior creates a cozy ambiance, and their all-star team have been awarded for serving up some seriously solid cocktails.
 If you sit at the bar, you’ll experience an ice show as they chop their bar top ice block with a clever to hand shape ice spheres for each drink.